lepiaf/sapient-bundle/src/Resources/doc/configuration.rst

 Sign and seal response
 ----------------------

 This is the most usefull usecase.
 It sign and seal the response.
-Only the requester can decrypt the content of the response.
-It use ``XChaCha20-Poly1305`` algorithm to encrypt and ``ED25519`` for signature.
+Only the requester can unseal the content of the response.
+It use ``XChaCha20-Poly1305`` algorithm to seal and ``ED25519`` for signature.

 Follow part :ref:`sign-response-only` first.
-In this part, we will configure API Alice to encrypt response for client Bob.
+In this part, we will configure API Alice to seal response for client Bob.

 In client Bob configuration file, generate a seal key pair.
 You can do it easily with ``bin/console sapient:configure``.